Beat the coronavirus blues with free streaming, magazines, audiobooks, video games and more

 Just want to veg out in front of the TV?
 Don't blame you one bit.
 While I think Hulu for $6 a month is arguably the single best streaming deal you can get, here are some other options that won't cost you a dime:

+- SyFy is now streaming the entire Battlestar Galactica reboot series free on its web site.
+This is one of my all-time favorite shows, a work of television that should be uttered in the same breath as The Wire and The Sopranos.
+I liked it so much, in fact, that I recorded a Battlestar Galactica recap podcast, which I invite you to listen to while you watch.
+From there, check out the top 15 moments from Battlestar Galactica -- but only after you've finished the series!

+- Sling TV is now totally free during primetime, no credit card required.
+Watch live news and over 50 channels every evening.
+Note that this is available for new accounts only.

-- Starting April 6, Focus Features will livestream a movie for free via its Facebook page, with a new one every Monday.
-First up: Gosford Park, followed by Moonrise Kingdom, Mallrats and My Summer of Love.
+- Focus Features is livestreaming movies for free via its Facebook page, with a new one every Monday.
+Selections include Gosford Park, Moonrise Kingdom, Mallrats and My Summer of Love.
 Each movie starts at 5 p.m.
 PT, 8 p.m.
 ET.

 - Free HBO.
 You can now stream hundreds of hours' worth of programming, including every season of Barry (yes!), Silicon Valley and Veep.
 There are also some family-friendly movies, like The Lego Movie 2 and Pokemon Detective Pikachu.